Skip to content

 The hours stopped working.

 This is the quiet shame of the serious amateur.
-You're doing more than most.
-You care about it more than your friends understand.
+You train more than your mates.
+You care about it more than they understand.
 And the bike has stopped paying you back.
-If any of the below sounds like the inside of your head right now — you're in the right place.
+It's not effort.
+It's not desire.
+It's that nobody ever handed you a system — so you've been doing the work without the structure that makes the work count.
+If any of the below is the inside of your head right now, keep reading.
+You're in the right place.

 • Your FTP hasn't moved in months.